matter-labs/zksync-web-era-docs/docs/dev/README.md

 - Faucet, bridge, wallet - Explore our faucet, bridge and wallet feature.
 [zkSync 2.0 Portal](https://portal.zksync.io)

-- Block explorer - Search for real-time and historical information about a blocks, transactions, addresses, and more on zkSync.
+- Block explorer - Search for real-time and historical information about blocks, transactions, addresses, and more on zkSync.
 [Explorer](https://zksync2-testnet.zkscan.io)